Rhindle809/linSample/README.md

 1. sox
 2. aplay (from alsa-utils)
 3. Wine
-4. EasyVolcaSample.exe from the project by josephernest that this one is built on, found at https://github.com/josephernest/EasyVolcaSample
+4. EasyVolcaSample.exe from the project by josephernest that this one is built around, found at https://github.com/josephernest/EasyVolcaSample

 ## Installation Instructions
 1. Obtain both my project and EasyVolcaSample